Washington Football Team Logo PNG

 - Fight Song: “Hail to the Redskins,” one of the first fight songs in professional sports, has been a part of the team’s tradition, though it was modified following the team’s name change.

-- Leadership Pioneers: In 1989, the team made history by hiring Bobby Mitchell as the NFL’s first African American Assistant General Manager.
+- Leadership Pioneers: 1989 the team made history by hiring Bobby Mitchell as the NFL’s first African American Assistant General Manager.

 - Mascot Changes: The franchise has seen various mascots, including Chief Zee (Zema Williams), a superfan.
 With the recent rebranding, the team wants to establish new traditions for its diverse fan base.

-The Washington Commanders’ history is a blend of on-field achievements, evolving traditions, and a journey towards greater progress and inclusivity, reflecting a complex but significant part of American sports history.
+The Washington Commanders’ history blends on-field achievements, evolving traditions, and a journey towards greater progress and inclusivity, reflecting a complex but significant part of American sports history.

 Font and Colors

-The executives of the football franchise took the time to come up with a more creative nickname and a matching logo.
-Until then, they use the standard icon with a “W” in the square.
+The football franchise’s executives took the time to create a more creative nickname and a matching logo.
+Until then, they used the standard icon with a “W” in the square.
 The classic image of the Indian is finally a thing of the past.

 The word “WASHINGTON” uses an unusual, bold typeface with sharp serifs, and the phrase “FOOTBALL TEAM” uses a sans serif version.
-The colors of the team remained traditional: gold (FFB612) and burgundy (5B2B2F).
+The team’s colors remained traditional: gold (FFB612) and burgundy (5B2B2F).
 The logo with the letter “W” has a red-brown square.